 Depending on the situation, this onsite optimization step might require a major overhaul or even creating a brand new site.
 This can depend on many different factors like whether the site’s appearance is still relevant according to today’s standard, whether the site’s structure can be easily indexed by the search engines, and whether the site’s content is relevant and optimized.

 The goal of SEO is not solely about ranking high on the SERP (Search Engine Results Page), but to get more organic traffic and ultimately, conversions.
 Optimizing for conversion is also a major goal for us in this step (link conversion rate optimization), and by monitoring what our client’s site visitors do and measuring how effective the site is in converting them, we can plan a strategy to improve conversion rates through call-to-action (CTA) buttons including:

-We execute this step through a checklist, custom tailored according to the client’s needs based on the previous assessments.
-In this stage, we will also decide on important KPIs, and we will report the important metrics in a monthly basis.
+We execute this step through a checklist, custom-tailored according to the client’s needs based on the previous assessments.
+In this stage, we will also decide on important KPIs, and we will report the important metrics on a monthly basis.

 Essential optimizations for SEO purposes is not only about what happens on the site itself.
 There are important optimizations taken outside our own website that can significantly impact search engine rankings.

 The basic principle to understand in this step is that the search engines (i.e. Google) rank a site on the search results page based on the site’s popularity, credibility, authority, and relevance according to its niche.
 So, in this off-site optimization step, our main goal is to have more reputable sites, persons, and profiles on the internet to “vouch” for your site.

 This is mainly achieved by getting more backlinks, which is still one of the most important ranking signals.
 Since we are mainly talking about local businesses here, which target local audiences, building local citations on online directories (Google Maps, Yelp, Facebook Places, other directories according to the niche/industry).